 This mini version of GeekVape’s popular Aegis line of mods has a single, built-in 2200mAh battery that can reach as high as an 80W output.
-This Aegis Mini vape mod also comes outfitted with the AS chipset that delivers users variable wattage mode, and temperature control, along with bypass.
+This Aegis Mini vape mod also comes outfitted with the AS chipset.
+In addition, it delivers users variable wattage mode and temperature control, along with bypass.

 It also comes in a kit with the Cerberus tank.
-The chip also features several safety features like a 10-second cutoff time, and short-circuit protection.
+The chip has several security features, such as a 10-second shutdown time and short-circuits protection.
 This mini-mod also has the rugged, nearly indestructible build quality of its predecessors as it is waterproof, shockproof, and dustproof.